Geta/geta-notfoundhandler/README.md

 The command below will install Admin UI and NotFound handler into your ASP.NET Core project.

-`Install-Package Geta.NotHandler.Admin`
+`Install-Package Geta.NotFoundHandler.Admin`

 If you need only the handler, then you can install it by the command below.

+`Install-Package Geta.NotFoundHandler`

+For the Episerver project, you would want to install Admin UI integration package.

-`Install-Package Geta.NotHandler`
+`Install-Package Geta.NotFoundHandler.Episerver`

-The package can be found in the [EPiServer Nuget Feed](https://nuget.episerver.com/package/?id=Geta.404Handler).
+The package can be found in the [EPiServer Nuget Feed](https://nuget.episerver.com/package/?id=Geta.NotFoundHandler).

 # Configuration

 Add the NotFound handler in the Startup.cs in the `ConfigureServices` method.
 Below is an example with all available configuration you can set.
+For Episerver project, also call `AddEpiserverNotFoundHandler`.

 ```
 public void ConfigureServices(IServiceCollection services)